Project Management Budgeting Best Guide!

 4. Analogous estimating:

-Drawing upon past similar projects to estimate the budget for the current project, especially useful when detailed data or information is limited.
+Drawing upon past similar projects to estimate the budget for the current project, is especially useful when detailed data or information is limited.

 5. Reserve analysis: